themmyloluwaa/100DaysOfGrowth/readme.md

 - Today I read some articles and started out a plan for the next four months.
 - I completed CRUD functionality for a user interact with post on the web application.

+### Day 63

+- I implemented CRUD functionality for a user to interact with gallery data on the web platform
+- I worked on my CV and updated my profile on the job boards I'm signed up on.
+- Most importanty, I rested.